 In order to provide insight and control to improve how a call originator’s phone numbers are perceived across the top analytics, app and carrier networks, Numeracle offers a Certification and Registration solution to provide this insight into as little as one phone number or upwards of thousands of phone numbers.

-By certifying a call originator as a Trusted Caller and registering the entity’s phone numbers, Numeracle is able to provide ongoing reporting
+By certifying a call originator as a Verified Identity and registering the entity’s phone numbers, Numeracle is able to provide ongoing reporting

 (via an online portal) into how an entity’s entire portfolio of phone numbers is being risk-perceived and labeled.
 Also, through the completion of the Certification and Registration process, any erroneous “Scam” or “Fraud” labels associated with a Verified Identity’s phone numbers will be removed and prevented from future return.

-Numeracle’s Certification and Registration solution extends across the top four carriers, including Verizon, AT&T, T-Mobile, and Sprint, with their analytics partners, plus some of the top apps, such as Hiya and YouMail.
-Our aggregated view of call labeling data across the ecosystem, coupled with ongoing support from our Client Engagement team, gives you visibility and control to improve the accuracy of your number labeling and drive more effective call delivery strategies.
+Numeracle’s Certification and Registration solution extends across the top wireless service providers.
+Our aggregated view of call labeling data across this ecosystem, coupled with ongoing support from our Client Engagement team, gives you visibility and control to improve the accuracy of your number labeling and drive more effective call delivery strategies.

 As the call labeling industry works to improve the accuracy of its technologies along with the speed and agility to address the erroneous or improper blocking of legal calls, Numeracle has forged a path and will continue to advocate for the delivery of critical, wanted calls across a variety of calling intents and end markets.